Public transport and taxi in Lisbon - Flatio

 This is a plastic, non-refundable card purchasable for €0,50 on which you can load different types of tickets.
 The Viva Viagem card is used in the metro, trams, funiculars, busses, and ferries.
 You can always only have one ticket loaded on your card, such as the single ticket (for a one time ride), 24-hour (for a full day), or zapping.

-The black and green taxis are Lisbon's staple, though most people rely on public transport.
+The black and green taxis are Lisbon's staple, though most people rely on public transport in Lisbon.
 The rates for taxis are pretty high, though they are more affordable than in other western EU countries.
 The base fee is between €3,25 and €3,90 depending on the time of day, with a €1,60 fee for luggage.
-There are even alternatives to traditional taxi services, like Uber or Taxify (Bolt).
+There are even alternatives to traditional taxi services, like Uber or Bolt.

 These are reasonably dependable, especially the more prominent names in the industry.
 Their rates can be more affordable than those of regular taxis.
 However, you need a unique app to use them, and most of these services won't let you pay with cash.